Max Goof: An Extremely Goofy Movie

-When Goofy inadvertently beats Max at the qualifying rounds for the College X-Games (thanks in part to some sneaky cheating by Bradley), Max ends up blowing up at his father, revealing his desires to get away from his father and estranges him completely by telling him to "leave him alone and get his own life", sending Goofy into depression.
-When Goofy later overhears the Gammas' plan to cheat in the games, Goofy tries to warn his son, who does not believe him, as he still wants him out of his life.
-But once it becomes clear to Max (during the X-Games' final round) that the Gammas really have been cheating all along, Max realizes that Goofy was telling the truth and, feeling remorseful for disowning him and not listening to his warnings, redeems himself by asking his dad to fill in for the incapacitated P.J., which Goofy quickly accepts.
+When Goofy inadvertently beats Max at the qualifying rounds for the College X-Games (thanks in part to some sneaky cheating by Bradley), Max ends up yelling at his father, telling him to "leave me alone and get your own life."
+Goofy is deeply hurt by this and withdraws from Max, Sylvia and college as a result.
+Max is disconcerted due from being beaten by Goofy in the qualifiers.
+He considers transferring himself to another campus, believing that the college is better off with his father instead of him.
+But P.J., Bobby, and Beret Girl convince him to stay and continue to compete in the X-Games.

+When Goofy later overhears the Gammas' plan to cheat in the games, he tries to warn his son, who does not believe him, due to their strained relationship.
+But once it becomes clear to Max (during the X-Games' final round) that the Gammas really have been cheating all along, Max realizes that Goofy was telling the truth and, feeling regret for not listening to his warnings, he asks his dad to fill in for the incapacitated P.J., which Goofy quickly accepts.
 During the final stretch of the triathlon, Bradley activates a rocket hidden in Max's skateboard, causing an explosion that ends up trapping fellow Gamma member Tank underneath some fallen fiery debris.
 Max forgoes heading straight to the finish line to first rescue Tank (with help from Goofy) and manages to barely beat Bradley to the finish line.

-Goofy graduates a year later in 2001, where Max is now 20.
-Both father and son make amends at Goofy's graduation, and Max gives his father the X-Games championship trophy as an apology gift for his unkind behavior and relinquishes his disownment of Goofy.
+Goofy later graduates from college.
+Both father and son make amends at Goofy's graduation, and Max gives his father the X-Games championship trophy as a gesture of goodwill.
 With their relationship restored, the two part ways amicably, with Goofy - now cured of his empty nest syndrome - leaves Max to live his own life at college and heads on another date with Sylvia.